 \section{Abstract}

-Understanding object affordance can help in designing better and more robust robotic grasping.
-Existing work in the computer vision community formulates the object affordance understanding as a grasping pose generation problem, which treats the problem as a black box by learning a mapping between objects and the distributions of possible grasping poses for the objects.
-On the other hand, in the robotics community, estimating object affordance represented by contact maps is of the most importance as localizing the positions of the possible affordance can help the planning of grasping actions.
-In this paper, we propose to formulate the object affordance understanding as both contacts and grasp poses generation. we factorize the learning task into two sequential stages, rather than the black-box strategy: (1) we first reason the contact maps by allowing multi-modal contact generation; (2) assuming that grasping poses are fully constrained given contact maps, we learn a one-to-one mapping from the contact maps to the grasping poses.
-Further, we propose a penetration-aware partial optimization from the intermediate contacts.
-It combines local and global optimization for the refinement of the partial poses of the generated grasps exhibiting penetration.
-Extensive validations on two public datasets show our method outperforms state-of-the-art methods regarding grasp generation on various metrics.
+3D grasp synthesis generates grasping poses given an input object.
+Existing works tackle the problem by learning a direct mapping from objects to the distributions of grasping poses.
+However, because the physical contact is sensitive to small changes in pose, the high-nonlinear mapping between 3D object representation to valid poses is considerably non-smooth, leading to poor generation efficiency and restricted generality.
+To tackle the challenge, we introduce an intermediate variable for grasp contact areas to constrain the grasp generation; in other words, we factorize the mapping into two sequential stages by assuming that grasping poses are fully constrained given contact maps: 1) we first learn contact map distributions to generate the potential contact maps for grasps; 2) then learn a mapping from the contact maps to the grasping poses.
+Further, we propose a penetration-aware optimization with the generated contacts as a consistency constraint for grasp refinement.
+Extensive validations on two public datasets show that our method outperforms state-of-the-art methods regarding grasp generation on various metrics.